-Al Mansour Holding Company for Financial Investments (MHCFI) - one of Mansour Group's six main holding companies - comprises eight large, semi-independent companies, most of which have have been created to manufacture and distribute local and international brands in Egypt.
+Al Mansour Holding Company for Financial Investments (MHCFI) - one of Mansour Group's six main holding companies - comprises eight large, semi-independent companies.
+Many of these companies have been created to manufacture and distribute local and international brands in Egypt.